-The Aether AG 70 replaced the Osprey Aether 70.
+The Aether AG 70 has been discontinued.
+It was replaced by the Osprey Aether Plus 70.

 Very comfortable 73-liter backpack with advanced harness, which basically helps you carrying up to 50 lbs/25 kg with comfort.
 Lots of pockets, compartments, and external attachment points for better load distribution.
 It's made to last long.

 - Very comfortable to carry up to 25 kgs (50 lbs)

 - Great quality and fabric strength, excellent zippers

 - Various external attachment points for sleeping pad, tent, poles, ice tools etc.

 - Great adaptability to volume of your gear (e.g. using without lid)

 - Overall design is really clever, every piece is on its place

 - Reasonable weight of 2.5 kgs (5.5 lbs)

 - Some adjustments to the owner's body are made by replacement of belt or entire backpack to another size